Cirou/lotteriaben2019/README.md

 cd <project_name>
 npm install
 ```
-- Start your mongoDB server (you'll probably want another command prompt)
+- Start your mongoDB server (this needs that the \bin path in mongoDB is set in the system enviroment variables)
 ```
-mongod
+start-mongodb.bat
 ```
 - Build and run the project
 ```
-npm run build
-npm start
+start-server.bat
 ```
 Navigate to `http://localhost:3000`

 # Credits
-I created this project for personal needs to have a mean starter project based on typescript.

 A majority of this quick start's content was inspired by: